 Next, especially when you are a larger SaaS or subscription businesses, churning out then money, you can start to think about valuations more smartly.
 One of the main, and easiest ways to value a company is from public comparable companies.
 The data, unlike with comparable transactions is publicly available.
 You can go to company websites and click on investor relations and download their financial statements.
 If you are good with numbers, you can make some comps and multiply their metrics against your ARR to get an idea of what you would be valued in the public market.

 Nerd note- you would typically decrease your valuation by 25% since you are in the private market and therefore have a ‘liquidity discount’.
 Ironically these days though, a lot of companies seem to be valued more highly in the private markets!
 That’s a function of low-interest rates and too much money in funds waiting for a home.

-If you are in any way tech-savvy and have a business, you are paying for a SaaS company already.
+If you are in any way tech-savvy and have a business, you are paying for a SaaS company already so understand the subscription model.
 Almost every software service imaginable has been turned into a SaaS offering, all of which generate ARR.